CharlesReinhardt/ecacr/updates.md

 Adjusted some utils function uses.
 Worked on an overall leaders graph.
 Put it into R folder.
 Updated classmate_projects document that I've been forgetting to update for a few weeks, sorry!
 Totally unintentional, has been good to chat with classmates about their projects.

+## April 25 beginning of class

+Refactored function argument style to be uniform (and better) across the package.
+Wrote roxygen documentation (relatively uniform) for all package functions.
+Ensured package was still passing tests (by modifying function calls etc.)

-# TODO start looking at final product: learnr, bookdown, some sort of package documentation other than source code
+# TODO start looking at final product: learnr, bookdown, some sort of package documentation/presentation other than source code

 # TODO test histogram function
 # TODO test winLoss function